datanav/docs/configuration.rst

 The Sesam Databrowser sink
 --------------------------

 The databrowser sink writes the entities it is given to a Solr index to be displayed by the Sesam Databrowser application.
 The input entities are transformed to special Databrowser JSON documents before being sent off for indexing.

+This sink supports :ref:`batching <pipe_batching>`.

 The configuration looks like: